swcarpentry/r-novice-inflammation/_episodes_rmd/06-best-practices-R.Rmd

 teaching: 30
 exercises: 0
 questions:
-- "What advice can help me write the best R code?"
+- "How can I write R that other people can understand and use?"
 objectives:
 - "Define best formating practices when writing code in R scripts."
 - "Synthesize a consistent personal coding style to increase code readability, consistency, and repeatability."